Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth: Introduction

 In the higher order case, the regularity theory for strongly $k$-quasiconvex integrands has been studied for instance by \textsc{Guidorzi} \cite{article:Guidorzi00}, \textsc{Kronz} \cite{article:Kronz02}, and \textsc{Schemm} \cite{article:Schemm11}.
-Note the results of \cite{article:DalMasoEtAl04,article:Cagnetti11} show that higher-order quasiconvexity reduces to ordinary quasiconvexity under quantitative Lipschitz bounds on $F',$ so while these results do not directly apply we expect the higher order case to be essentially the same as the $k=1$ setting.
+Note the results of \cite{article:DalMasoEtAl04,article:Cagnetti11} show that higher-order quasiconvexity reduces to ordinary quasiconvexity under quantitative Lipschitz bounds on $F',$ and while these results cannot be directly applied, we expect the higher order case to be essentially the same as the $k=1$ setting.

 We will mention that in the quasiconvex setting, some kind of minimising condition is essential to obtain regularity in general.
-This is illustrated in the seminal work of \textsc{M\"uller \& \v{S}ver\'ak} \cite{article:MullerSverak03} where Lipschitz but nowhere $C^1$ solutions to the associated Euler-Lagrange system are constructed, and this has been extended by \textsc{Kristensen \& Taheri} \cite{article:KristensenTaheri03} and \textsc{Sz\'ekelyhidi} \cite{article:Szekelyhidi04} to weak local minimisers and strongly polyconvex integrands respectively.
+This is illustrated in the seminal work of \textsc{M\"uller \& \v{S}ver\'ak} \cite{article:MullerSverak03} where Lipschitz but nowhere $\CC^1$ solutions to the associated Euler-Lagrange system are constructed, and this has been extended by \textsc{Kristensen \& Taheri} \cite{article:KristensenTaheri03} and \textsc{Sz\'ekelyhidi} \cite{article:Szekelyhidi04} to weak local minimisers and strongly polyconvex integrands respectively.
 As illustrated in \cite{article:KristensenTaheri03} one can infer partial regularity for strong local minimisers however, which we discuss in Section \ref{sec:local_min}.